-This section of the DuPage Water Commission's annual financial report presents our discussion and analysis of the Commission's financial performance during the fiscal years ending April 30, 2022, 2021, and 2020.
+This section of the DuPage Water Commission's annual financial report presents management's discussion and analysis of the Commission's financial performance during the fiscal years ending April 30, 2023, 2022, and 2021.

 This discussion and analysis is intended to serve as an introduction to the Commission's basic financial statements.
 The Commission's basic financial statements are comprised of the following components: Statement of Net Position, Statement of Revenues, Expenses and Changes in Net Position, Statement of Cash Flows and Notes to the Financial Statements.
 This report also contains other supplementary information in addition to the basic financial statements themselves.